JoaoOMago/JoaoOMago/README.md

 Here is a random fact about me - I have been on this planet for **7908 days**.

-And here is a just a random fact -  **Bill Bowerman, the co-founder of the shoe company Nike, got his first shoe idea after staring at a waffle iron.
-This gave him the idea of using squared spikes to make the shoes lighter**.
+And here is a just a random fact -  **Obsessive nose picking is referred to as rhinotillexomania**.

 ![JoãoOMago's GitHub Profile View Count](https://komarev.com/ghpvc/?username=JoaoOMago)